Shadowblazen/dynamodb-wrapper/README.md

                     }
                 }
             },
-            // and so on ...
+            // this array can have thousands of items ...
         ]
     }
 };

-// Easily bulk write a large array of items
-// compare to AWS SDK which has a limit of 25 items, if you want to write more than 25 items
+// The AWS SDK's batchWriteItem() method has a limit of 25 items - if you want to write more than that
-// you have to partition into groups, make multiple requests, and handle the asynchronous
+// you have to partition your items into groups and make multiple requests, which comes with
-// code (and any errors) for the individual requests - DynamoDBWrapper handles this for you

-dynamoDBWrapper.batchWriteItem(sampleParams)
+// the complexity of handling a series of asynchronous calls and errors coming from individual requests.

+// Not only that, but if your items are of unknown and/or variable size (in WCU) and you take the naive approach of
+// writing 25 items per request, you will have throughput spikes as your requests consume throughput
+// unpredictably or unevenly.
+This may cause undesirable side-effects such as request failure due to throttling,
+// the consumption of reserve capacity, and/or CloudWatch alarms to be triggered.

+// DynamoDBWrapper.batchWriteItem() strives to improve this behavior.
+In the following example,
+// the size (in WCU) of each item will be estimated.
+This estimate will be used to partition the array
+// into variable-length groups whose items sum to approximately 50 total WCU.
+Then, these groups will be written
+// sequentially at a rate of 1 request per 1000 ms.

+// In other words, if you have a table with 50 WriteCapacityUnits of available throughput, this configuration would
+// evenly distribute items to make predictable, optimal use of available throughput with minimal spikes.

+var dynamoDBWrapper = new DynamoDBWrapper(dynamoDB, {
+    batchWaitMs: 1000
+});

+dynamoDBWrapper.batchWriteItem(sampleParams, {
+    partitionStrategy: 'EvenlyDistributedGroupWCU',
+    targetGroupWCU: 50
+})
     .then(function (response) {
         console.log(response);
     })